Sandvollan Municipality: Culture

 Quite a number of local activities are oriented around culture, including the annual festival "Skjelvvågendåggån".
 There is also a gallery, Stuberg Ueno, other small artist workshops.
-The deer farm Gjørv hold art exibitions on historic lands, where people have been living for over 3000 years, as well as hosting weddings.
-At Hustad church there is a memorial site for the first englishman to loose his life during world war 2.
+The deer farm Gjørv hold art exhibitions on historic lands, where people have been living for over 3000 years, as well as hosting weddings.
+At Hustad church there is a memorial site for the first englishman to lose his life during world war 2.
 The Sandvollan Bingo is well visited by people from around Innherred, and the surplus funds most of the development initiatives locally.

 The Church of Norway had one parish (sokn) within Sandvollan Municipality.
 At the time of the municipal dissolution, it was part of the Inderøy prestegjeld and the Nord-Innherad prosti (deanery) in the Diocese of Nidaros.